Marc-Bernard-Tools/abaplint-Ext-for-abapGit/README.md

 ![github2](img/github_2.png)

+Note: VSCode with [abaplint extension](https://marketplace.visualstudio.com/items?itemName=larshp.vscode-abaplint) is an exception.
+But then you are not using abapGit in the first place.

 ## The Solution

 This repository provides an extension for abapGit integrating the abaplint results (as [user exits](https://docs.abapgit.org/ref-exits.html)).
 A summary of the results is displayed in the abapGit repository view and details are shown on a separate page with a code preview and an option to jump directly to the code in question.